MarcMouries/sn-google-map-component/README.md

 ## TODO

-- GraphQL query generic to be able to set map markers on any table
+3. Specifiy what fields to show in the pop info
 1. Dispatch event when user clicks on a map marker or a link inside the map marker
 2. Add easier way to add Markers on the map
     - simply ask for the name of table that contains lat and long coordinates or a location

-4. Add ability to set the Initial Zoom property

 # Done
+1.
 3. Center the map based on the current user location
-    - query the current user
+    - query the current user & get the coordinate
-    - geocode the user's address
+4. Add ability to set the Initial Zoom property